Zeraiz-Shabbir/CyberbullyingDetectionModel/README.md

 ```
 - After the above script fully executes, you will be able to see the evaluation metrics for the model.
 - To simply view the final results, please refer to the final_results.ppt file.
-- You can also run an older version of this project from when I was still using Databricks Community Edition, before I moved over to a VM.
+- You can also run an older version of this project from when I was still using Databricks Community Edition, before I moved over to a VM (recommended).
 ## Running Databricks Community Edition Version
 ### 1. Create a Databricks Community Edition account
 - Visit [this](https://www.databricks.com/) link to create a Databricks Community Edition account